Honeywell's Quantinuum targets $12.7 billion valuation in US IPO

 May 26 : Honeywell's Quantinuum is targeting a valuation of up to $12.7 billion in its U.S. initial public offering, it said on Tuesday, as it looks to capitalize on heightened investor attention around quantum computing.

 The Broomfield, Colorado-based company is planning to raise up to $1.05 billion by selling about 21.05 million shares at $45 to $50 apiece.
-It had raised funds at a valuation of $10 billion in its latest funding round.
+It raised funds at a $10 billion valuation in its latest funding round in September.

-New listings are showing renewed momentum as investors back sectors viewed as strategically important, including AI infrastructure, defense and critical technologies, despite geopolitical uncertainty.
+Investors have been backing listings from sectors viewed as strategically important, including AI infrastructure, defense and critical technologies, despite geopolitical uncertainty.

+The move also comes just days after the Trump administration said it will take $2 billion in equity stakes across nine quantum-computing companies in a push to secure U.S. leadership in the emerging technology, including a $100 million grant for Quantinuum.

+The race to accelerate the development of quantum computing technology, which promises to solve complex problems exponentially faster than classical supercomputers, has drawn investor interest.
+But technical challenges remain, including high error rates that limit practical performance.

 J.P.
 Morgan and Morgan Stanley are the joint lead active book-running managers.
 Quantinuum will list on the Nasdaq under the symbol "QNT."